btoll/dump_describes/README.md

 * Note that the above pipeline is using `open` which is an OS X tool.

-## Creating a Custom Printer
+## Creating a Custom Code Generator

-**dump_describes** ships with two printers, [LOG] and [HTML].
+**dump_describes** ships with two generators, [LOG] and [HTML].

-However, it's very easy to create a printer.
-The only stipulation is that the printer module expose a `print` method, which is called with the node results and the value of `verbose`.
+However, it's very easy to create a generator.
+The only stipulation is that the generator module expose a `print` method, which is called with the node results and the value of `verbose`.

 `print` must return a Promise, which in turn will resolve with the list of transformed results or a simple message or something else, depending on the requirements.